koriym/MergeClip/README.md

 ## Limitations

-- Processes up to 100,000 characters.
-Processing stops if this limit is exceeded.
 - Binary files are automatically excluded.
 - MergeClip is designed for macOS only and uses the `pbcopy` command for clipboard operations.

----

 Use MergeClip to make your communication with AI more efficient!